gradle/gradle/design-docs/custom-ivy-status.md

 ### Implementation

-Component metadata rules are evaluated "just in time" whenever `CachingMavenRepository` queries the changing flag for a component (right in that class).
-This is done in such a way that the result won't be cached.
-It will add one or two invocations of a rule per dependency to be resolved.
+Whenever `CachingMavenRepository` needs to query the changing flag for a component, component metadata rules are evaluated just beforehand.
+Rules are evaluated at most twice per dependency to be resolved (not counting any rule evaluations performed by other classes).
+Rules are evaluated after writing into the metadata cache, hence any changes made by rules won't be cached.

 ### Test coverage

 * Changes made to the changing flag by a component metadata rule aren't cached.
-    * Add a rule that flips the changing flag for a component
+    * Add a rule that makes a non-changing component changing
-    * Remove the rule after the first resolve
+    * Resolve the component
-    * Verify that the original value of the changing flag is honored on the second resolve
+    * Verify that on the next resolve, component is again presented as non-changing to metadata rule

 ## Consume a "latest" version of an Ivy module with custom status that exists in multiple Ivy repositories